jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 ```

 One import of note is `std::tx_rx_task`.
 This is a ready-made function that creates a future that
 will handle all network communications.
+This would be switched out for something else if a different
+network driver is used, or for a mock if writing tests.

 Next, EtherCrab needs to know some details about how much storage it should be given.
 We could use
-magic numbers where the const generics require them, but let's give them names so the numbers have
+magic numbers where the const generics require them, but let's give them names so we know which
-meaning.
+numbers mean what.

 ```rust
 /// Maximum number of slaves that can be stored.
 This must be a power of 2 greater than 1.